davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 compiles sigma-squared for ARIMA models for all cities
 * OpenMeteoEDA_202306_v006 plots sigma-squared for ARIMA models for all cities

+### Expansions week of 08-DEC-2025
+* OpenMeteoEDA_202306_v006 runs auto.arima() for daily precipitation vs. long-term rolling 21-day mean precipitation by day of year and city